JoshWComeau

 You may wish to override this value on headings.
 My understanding is that the WCAG criteria is meant for "body" text, not headings.

 Link to this heading4.
-Font smoothing
+Improve text rendering

 body {